 The dark-hued Nalda Nogal Americano laminate, inset with real brass strips in this living room, give this space an air of sophistication.

-He uses fabric-look laminates for a look of modern luxury.
+Fabric-look laminates for a look of modern luxury

 “I keep going back to the same laminates to achieve a certain look because I know they work,” explains Lucas.
 He singles out fabric-inspired laminates such as Lamitak’s Stoffa and Pashley series for the bedroom, as they impart a cosy yet classy feel.
 The warm coppery tone of Lamitak’s Brushed Bronze laminate is another favourite used to accent dark wood surfaces with a touch of subtle shine.